BlasBenito/distantia/README.md

 # Comparing multiple irregular METS

-The package can work seamlessly with any given number of sequences, as long as there is memory enough available.
+The package can work seamlessly with any given number of sequences, as long as there is memory enough available (but check the new function **workflowPsiHP**, it can work with up to 40k sequences, if you have a cluster at hand, and a few years to waste).
 To do so, almost every function uses the packages [“doParallel”](https://CRAN.R-project.org/package=doParallel) and [“foreach”](https://CRAN.R-project.org/package=foreach), that together